DefinitelyRus/EZBM/Frontend/Task List.md

 ---

-## Page 3: Inventory Management
+## Page Inventory Management

 ### Product & Service Catalog View

-* **Description:** A list or table showing all items the store sells (including both physical products and digital services).
+* A list or table showing all items the store sells (including both physical products and digital services).
 It needs a search bar at the top so users can filter items in real time.
-* **Purpose:** Users need to quickly see what items are in stock, check their retail prices, and find a product instantly.
+* Users need to quickly see what items are in stock, check their retail prices, and find a product instantly.

 ### Add & Edit Item Workspace

-* **Description:** Popups or form sheets where users can enter details to create or update an item (its name, cost, retail price, stock quantity, measurement unit, and tags).
+* Popups or form sheets where users can enter details to create or update an item (its name, cost, retail price, stock quantity, measurement unit, and tags).
-* **Purpose:** Restocking items or adding new products shouldn't require technical database knowledge.
+* Restocking items or adding new products shouldn't require technical database knowledge.
 The merchant just needs a simple form.

 ### Tasks